TarballCoLtd/jse3d/README.md

 ## Credit

-All lines that use the Math class were written by Sam Krug.<br/>
+Lines between the start and end comments were written by Sam Krug.<br/>
-Almost all other code was written by Emery Ferrari.
+All other code was written by Emery Ferrari.

 ## Documentation